tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:00 am - 11:15 am: Introduction

-11:15 am - 11:40 am: Philip Kluz will present "Separating Style from Structure in iOS Applications."
+11:15 am - 11:45 am: Ben Watanabe will present on "Being Proactive with React Native: some code, some crossed platforms, and some LongShorts"

-11:40 am - 12:05 pm: John Bott will present "When and Why to Use Plain-Old Swift Objects."

-12:05 pm - 12:15 pm: Alvin Varghese will talk about try!
-Swift India?.

-12:15 pm - 1:00 pm: Discussion and Announcements.
+11:45 am - 1:00 pm: Discussion

 ---

-# March 2017 Tokyo iOS Meetup
+# April 2017 Tokyo iOS Meetup

 ---